pseudoyu/xDeepFM_for_Recommender_Systems/README.md

 eXtreme Deep Factorization Machine ([xDeepFM](https://arxiv.org/abs/1803.05170))

-This paper propose a novel Compressed Interaction Network (CIN), which aims to generate feature interactions in an explicit fashion and at the vector-wise level.
+This paper proposes a novel Compressed Interaction Network (CIN), which aims to generate feature interactions in an explicit fashion and at the vector-wise level.

 ## Github Repository